banner

 if (connection != nullptr) {

-// Start the event dispatch
+// Start event dispatch

 prepareDispatchCycleLocked(currentTime, connection, eventEntry, inputTarget);